wisdomfrominsanity/WindowsBrute/README.md

 Options within program: Use Capital Y or N

-When nano text edit appears with Hashes delete all users except your target NTLM Hash and save file and exit nano
+When nano text edit appears with Hashes delete all users except your target NTLM Hash Save file and exit nano

 (!!!!!DO NOT RENAME NANO FILE!!!!!!)